wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/5-exercise-commands-dialogs.md

 ### Test the button

-Save all of your changes and run `npm run dev-server` from the command prompt, if the server isn't already running.
-Then complete the following steps to test the **Insert default gist** button.
+If the server isn't already running, save all of your changes and run `npm run dev-server` from the command prompt.
+Then, to test the **Insert default gist** button, complete the following steps:

 1. Open Outlook and compose a new message.
 1. In the compose message window, select the **Insert default gist** button.
 You should be prompted to configure the add-in.